 - a.
 If the Inquiry Committee determines that the complaint does not allege sanctionable conduct or that there is insufficient evidence to proceed, it will report this determination to the Executive Committee, and the inquiry will be terminated.
 In this situation, the documents and other materials relating to the inquiry proceedings will be maintained by ALA as confidential documents for a period of three (3) years.
 The complainant will be notified of the Task Force's decision. - b.
-If the Task Force determines that there is sufficient evidence to proceed with an inquiry, it will do so in accordance with this Fair Hearing Policy. - 6.
-Notice of Right to Hearing - a.
+If the Task Force determines that there is sufficient evidence to proceed with an inquiry, it will do so in accordance with this Fair Hearing Policy.

+6. Notice of Right to Hearing

+- a.
 If the Inquiry Committee determines that there is sufficient evidence to proceed with the inquiry, it will send written notice, by certified mail or other comparable means, to the accused member.
 Unless determined by the Inquiry Committee as outlined in Section 3 above, the notice will disclose the complainant's name, the accused's alleged misconduct, the preliminary findings of the Task Force, and the possible disciplinary action that may be imposed.
 The Inquiry Committee will offer the accused member an opportunity to appear, at the member's expense, at a hearing to take place at a time and location to be set at the discretion of the Task Force.
 The notice should further state that a hearing, if requested by the member, will not take place less than 30 calendar days from the date of receipt of the notice. - b.
 The notice gives the accused member the option to have the hearing take place in person or by video or conference call on the specified date.
 The notice also gives the member the opportunity to submit additional evidence and/or a written statement of the member's position at least seven calendar days prior to the hearing date.
 It will also include a copy of this Fair Hearing Policy. - c.
 The notice states that a member who does not respond in writing within 10 business days after receipt of the notice, or who chooses not to have a hearing, waives the right to a hearing.
-The notice further states that any member who has waived the right to a hearing be deemed to have waived the right to an appeal to the Board of Directors. - 7.
-Response from Member; Waiver - a.
+The notice further states that any member who has waived the right to a hearing be deemed to have waived the right to an appeal to the Board of Directors.

+7. Response from Member; Waiver

+- a.
 The member shall advise the task force in writing within ten (10) business days after receipt of the notice whether they request a hearing. - b.
 If the member chooses to have a hearing, the member must specify their preference for the hearing to take place in person, by video or conference call.
 The member must also advise the Executive Director and the Task Force Chair whether the member will have legal counsel present at the hearing. - c.
 A member who does not respond in writing within 10 business days after receipt of the notice, or who chooses not to have a hearing, waives the right to a hearing. - d.
-If the member waives the right to a hearing, the Inquiry Committee makes its findings and recommendations based on the material available to it. - 8.
-Hearing Procedures - a.
-At the hearing, the accused member may make a presentation explaining their actions or providing additional information relevant to the complaint and explaining why disciplinary action, or a particular form of disciplinary action, should not be imposed.
-The presentation may be no more than 30 minutes in duration and take the form of an oral statement supplemented by such additional relevant evidence or written material that the member may choose to provide.
-Written material presented by the member must be provided to the committee at least seven calendar days prior to the date of the hearing. - b.
-The member may choose to have legal counsel present, but the Inquiry Committee will decide whether and to what extent the member's legal counsel may address the Task Force directly.
+If the member waives the right to a hearing, the Inquiry Committee makes its findings and recommendations based on the material available to it.